forcedotcom/SFDX-Data-Move-Utility/README.md

 --- **For plugin bugs attach the latest .log/export.json**

 --- **We will appreciate it, if you will read very carefuly
     **the documentation and the FAQ section before opening the ticket.

-    **Most of the issue are coming due to incorrect plugin configuration **and this will save your (and your customers) time wating for our response.**
+    **Most of the issue are coming due to incorrect plugin configuration, **so this will save your (and your customers) time wating for our response.**
 THANKS IN ADVANCE!
 ```
 ----